-You may be eligible to get assistance from the Accident Compensation Corporation (ACC) - call the ACC Claims Helpline on 0800 101 996.
+You may be eligible to get assistance from ACC - call the ACC Claims Helpline on 0800 101 996.
 For claims relating to sexual violence, call the Sensitive Claims Helpline on 0800 735 566.

 YOUTH CRIME

 If the crime was committed by someone younger than 17 years old, the matter will be dealt with through the youth justice process.
 Victims are a very important part of this process and you have a right to attend a family group conference.